Oscars 2023 analysis: India’s two awards show that homegrown productions can be winners too

 The other big triumph for India was Kartiki Gonsalves’s The Elephant Whisperers, which picked up an Oscar in the Best Documentary (Short) category.
 History was made again here too: Gonsalves is the first Indian director to scoop a prize in this category as well as the first Indian ever to win in any directing category.

-The Oscar is a second-time-lucky moment for producer Guneet Monga, who had previously co-producer the 2018 winner Period.
+The Oscar is a second-time-lucky moment for producer Guneet Monga, who had previously co-produced the 2018 winner Period.
 End of Sentence.

 Although Shaunak Sen’s All That Breathes was bested by Navalny for the Documentary Feature Film award, its nomination alone represents progress for Indian filmmakers.
 The documentary draws links between Delhi’s toxic air pollution and the impact it is having on avian species with the efforts of a pair of Muslim bird-rescuing brothers to ride out growing Islamophobia.